wooleee/wooleee.github.io/_posts/2020-07-28-NeuralNetwork.md

 When implementing backpropagation to train a NN, we will have that
 $\begin{aligned} \nabla_{W^{(l)}} J(W, b) &=\left(\frac{1}{m} \Delta W^{(l)}\right)+\lambda W^{(l)} \\ \nabla_{b^{(l)}} J(W, b) &=\frac{1}{m} \Delta b^{(l)} \end{aligned}$

+>> Here we saw basic concept of neuron, neural networks and backpropagation algorithm.
+Next we will explore **AutoEncoding**.
+Thanks for reading.

+Written By Woo.

 <!-- # 1.
 Aim / Abstract
 To relieve **laborious hand-engineering of vision, audio or text features**, we’d like to have algorithms that can automatically learn even better feature representations than the hand-engineered ones.